alex-oswald/alexoswald.com/_drafts/2020-05-06-creating-my-static-blog-site.md

 ![create-release-pipeline5](../assets/images/2020-05-06/create-release-pipeline5.png)

-#### Add tasks
+### Add tasks

-We have two new tasks to add.
+We have two new tasks to add, but first we want to update our agent.

+1. Click **Agent job**.
+Under **Agent Specification** pick the latest ubuntu, in this case `ubuntu-20.04`.

-1. The first is to Sync the files in the Artifact with your static website container in the Azure Storage account specified.
+2. The first task is to Sync the files in the Artifact with your static website container in the Azure Storage account specified.
 Click the **+** to add a new task.

 ![create-release-pipeline6](../assets/images/2020-05-06/create-release-pipeline6.png)